 It turns out that a CPF is a Brazilian taxpayer number.
 At this point, fellow travellers, I was gobsmacked; why would I need a taxpayer number to use a prepaid SIM card?
 I didn’t have a work visa, so why would I have a taxpayer number?

-Update: as it turns out, it is possible for travellers to buy and use a SIM card without needing a CPF, but your options will be much more limited.
+Update: as it turns out, it is possible for travelers to buy and use a SIM card without needing a CPF, but your options will be much more limited.
 We’ve since published a post with all the details on buying a prepaid SIM card in Brazil.
 Ok, back to the story.

 It’s worth pointing out that my Portuguese was pretty crappy at this point and I was beyond tired and, well, I really don’t know how it happened, but one thing led to another and I actually started crying.
 Poor João at reception is probably still scarred from my visit.